amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - Step 3: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}`.
 - Step 4: Use HTTP basic authentication.

 **Result**: You receive a new `access_token` and `refresh_token`.
 The refresh token is long-lived and can be used to obtain new access_tokens.
-The access_token expires sixty minutes after being generated.
+The access_token expires 60 minutes after being generated.
 The previous refresh token is revoked for security reasons.

 **Post-requisites:** Store the `refresh_token` and `access_token` securely.

-**Note:** The refresh token is automatically revoked after ninety days of inactivity.
+**Note:** The refresh token is automatically revoked after 90 days of inactivity.

 #### RFC 6749
 The Refresh Token procedure is based on [RFC 6749: Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6).
 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.